davekinkead/thesis/chapters/03-questioning-the-jury-theory/chapter.coffee.md

 If, for example, 60 percent of a large polity votes for a particular policy or candidate, then we can infer ..... (check his paper) .
 The problem, as Goodin notes, is that we can't be sure which it is.
 --->

+> The law of large numbers says that, among a large number of independent voters each equally likely to vote for the ith proposition øi, the probability of each voting for øi is the same as the proportion of them who did vote for øi, or pi = Vi @goodin2004 p134

+> From the simple fact that different elections are decided by different margins, it immediately follows that voter competences must differ across different subject matters (insofar as voters vote purely on the basis of perceived truths). p135

 ---